Thank you for reading our post, please rate this article at the end.

 Ideally, the best approach is to grab one of the combatants by the waist while moving them away.

-Please don’t make the mistake of pining their arms or shoulders down as you drag them away.
+Please don’t make the mistake of pinning their arms or shoulders down as you drag them away.
 You might think holding their hands stops the fight, but it makes them defenseless.
 So, while you’ve stopped one person from throwing punches, you’ve provided the other party with an opportunity for a clean shot, which is generally counterproductive to your goal of ending the violence.

 Distract Them

-Say something like, “Get a room” or “What would your kids think.”
-And once they acknowledge and you draw their attention, make a few more jabs at them.
+Say something like, “Get a room,” or “What would your kids think?”
+And once they acknowledge you and draw their attention, make a few more jabs at them.
 The more a**hole you sound like, the better the job of separating them.

 After successfully shifting their attention and anger towards you, walk away.
 Hopefully, the distraction will cool their nerves and frustrations, and they might even be too confused to resume fighting.